wealdtech/ethdo/docs/usage.md

 #### `import`

 `ethdo wallet import` imports a wallet and all of its accounts exported by `ethdo wallet export`.
 Options for importing a wallet include:
-  - `importdata`: the data exported by `ethdo wallet export`
+  - `data`: the data exported by `ethdo wallet export`
-  - `importpassphrase`: the passphrase that was provided to `ethdo wallet export` to encrypt the data
+  - `passphrase`: the passphrase that was provided to `ethdo wallet export` to encrypt the data
   - `verify`: confirm information about the wallet import without importing it

 ```sh